 Table 5.1 provides a guide to the average and summer daily requirements of most classes of sheep as well as beef cattle and horses.
+Complete the template on page 54 to calculate weekly stock water requirements.

 Table 5.1: Stock water requirements litres/animal/day.